DataDog/documentation/content/en/observability_pipelines/dual_ship_logs/dual_ship_logs_for_splunk_hec.md

 ## Overview

+As your infrastructure scales, your volume of logs also increases along with the complexity of the data.
+To optimize how you manage your logs could involve experimenting with different log management tools and routing workflows.
+Use Observability Pipelines to send your logs to multiple destinations, also known as dual shipping, so that you can evaluate different tools and workflows with minimal disruption to your production environment.

-Configure your Splunk HTTP Event Collectors (HEC) to send logs to the Observability Pipelines Worker to dual ship logs to multiple destinations.
+Configure your Splunk HTTP Event Collectors (HEC) to send logs to the Observability Pipelines Worker and then to multiple destinations.
 See [Dual Ship Logs from Splunk TCP][1] if you want to use Splunk Heavy/Universal Forwarders.

-This document walks you through the following steps:
+This document walks you through the following steps to set up dual shipping:

 1. Set up the Splunk index
 1. Set up a pipeline in Observability Pipelines